Glossary of Terms

 Sustainability

-(See also [2]) Taking into account the environmental impact of AI Systems, such as carbon footprint and water usage for cooling, both now and for the future.
+(See also [2]) Taking into account the environmental impact of AI systems, such as carbon footprint and water usage for cooling, both now and for the future.

 Taxonomy